kirikintha/simple_load_testing/README.md

 Apache Benchmarking Tool (Apache 2 Tools)

+##Installation

+You need to make sure these are installed, and if you are using BWMQG you need to have the proper credentials and pem key ready.

 ##Warning

 Bees With Machine Guns and Apache Bench are meant for testing development and staging environments.
 BWMG especially can be costly, if you don't know what you are doing.